conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

     conda install "blas=*=netlib"

 .. note::
-  If you want to commit to a specific blas implementation you can prevent conda from switching back by pinning the blas implementation in your environment.
+  If you want to commit to a specific blas implementation, you can prevent conda from switching back by pinning the blas implementation in your environment.
 To commit to mkl, add ``blas=*=mkl`` to ``<conda-root>/envs/<env-name>/conda-meta/pinned``, as described in the `conda-docs <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#preventing-packages-from-updating-pinning>`__.

 How it works
 ............